nithinphilips/sqldevtodbext/README.rst

 sqldevtodbext
 =============
-This is a utility to export your stored `SQL Developer`_ connection profiles to DbExt_ (a Vim plugin to run SQL) configuration.
+This is a utility ` (a Vim plugin to run SQL) configuration.

 It can decrypt any stored passwords from SQL Developer v4 exports.